JeanKwon/ECM202A_2025Fall_Project_8/docs/index.md

 # **1. Introduction**

 ### **1.1 Motivation & Objective**
 It is crucial for autonomous vehciels to detect surrdouning objects quicky and accrautely.
 Running advanced object detection models entirely on the vehicle reduces dependence on network connectivity but is limited by onboard compute and power budgets.
 On the other hand, cloud-based processing offers better accuracy but introduces variable network latency and reliability concerns.
 The objective of this project is to design a perception system that decides, in real time, whether to perform object detection locally or offload it to the cloud based on current driving context and system conditions.
 By doing so, the system aims to maximize perception accuracy while respecting strict latency and resource constraints.
+From a systems perspective, hybrid perception enables accuracy-aware cost control by aligning cloud resource usage with perceptual difficulty, avoiding unnecessary expenditure on cloud compute and bandwidth for simple driving scenarios.

 ### **1.2 State of the Art & Its Limitations**
 Sela et al. propose Octopus, a context-aware streaming perception framework that dynamically switches perception configurations to maximize streaming accuracy rather than conventional offline accuracy [Sela22].
 Octopus does a local inference using EfficientDet but dynamically swities the configuration of it using the context of the scenes.
 While Octopus demonstrates benefits by dynamically selecting models, it focuses on optimizing tracking accuracy within a single execution environment and does not explicitly consider edge–cloud offloading or network variability as part of the decision process.